theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/documentation/table/index.md

 To bypass the restrictions, install the custom function module Z_XTRACT_IS_TABLE.

+!!! warning
+	**Duplicates in the target environment!**<br>
+	Extracting mass data, can cause duplicates in the target environment.
+ 	The use of Z_XTRACT_IS_TABLE does not guarantee duplicate-free results.
+Note that ERPConnect is not meant for mass data extraction.

 ### Install Z_XTRACT_IS_TABLE

 Follow the steps below to create a custom function module Z_XTRACT_IS_TABLE in SAP that bypasses the restrictions of the SAP standard function module (RFC_READ_TABLE):